If you have not yet chosen a pediatrician, here’s a list of the six most important things you should take in account.

 4. Ask them for an interview and keep in mind to:

-• Ask if he works in a group or alone.
+- Ask if he/she works in a group or alone.

-• Ask if he will be available if an emergency arises.
+- Ask if he/she will be available if an emergency arises.

-• Talk to him/her about how you can communicate outside the office; if he has an email address where you can write or separate phone to call.
+- Talk to him/her about how you can communicate outside the office; if there is an email address where you can write or a personal phone to call.

 5. Decide whether you and the pediatrician bonded after the first appointment.
 It’s crucial to feel secure and that you trust your pediatrician.

 6. Location might also be a factor to consider.
-Check how far his office is from your residence.
+Check how far his/her office is from your residence.

 Remember it’s important to choose a pediatrician that truly values your child’s health and development.
 This way you’ll feel secure knowing that your baby is in good hands.